kragen/dercuano/markdown/rsync-message-base.md

 immediate and efficient streaming.

 This works out to be precisely the same per-publisher log protocol used by Kafka for the analogous problem.
+And in some sense the `getblocks` message in the Bitcoin protocol does the same thing --- but the "publisher" is the Satoshi consensus of the participating nodes, so blocks might sometimes be superseded.

 Cryptographic authentication of messages in the log is useful in some cases to prevent one publisher from interfering with another.
 In the